Could this Be the End of IDX?

 So Why Would Realty Alliance Partner With RPR?

 So, if some brokers have been worried about RPR becoming a national MLS, why would they partner with RPR to build the missing link?
 If I had to take a shot in the dark, I would say its because RPR is paying for the build out of the technology (remember that 12 million dollars).
 With the financial struggles of RPR, this is their last ditch hope of staying afloat by getting the backing of some of the bigger players in real estate.
 It also serves the brokers by giving them back control of their listing data and gives them much more control on where their listings are displayed.
-Some may play hardball and distribute their listings to the local MLS, there and their “partner” brokers but opt out of IDX which is how most listings get displayed on local broker websites.
+Some might play hardball and distribute their listings to the local MLS and their “partner” brokers, but opt out of IDX, which is how most listings get displayed on local broker websites.

 What Are People Saying?

-Everyone involved had nothing but positive things to say about the venture, but I think some REALTORS may be questioning what is really happening.
-I had a chance to speak with Craig Mirambell Jr. of Mirambell Realty and the President of GSREIN, the largest MLS in the state of Louisiana, and this is what he had to say:
+Everyone involved had nothing but positive things to say about the venture, but I think some REALTORS may be questioning what’s really happening.
+I had a chance to speak with Craig Mirambell, Jr., of Mirambell Realty and the President of GSREIN, the largest MLS in the state of Louisiana, and this is what he had to say: